andrewtdiz/zig-bun-jsc/docs/LLM_VERIFIER_PROMPT.md

 The project is complete only if all six conditions hold (without requiring a real JavaScriptCore binary in this environment):

-1. A complete and thorough removal of unnecessary Bun library references, build scripts, and project files.
-2. Bridge modules (`bridge/src/runtime.zig`, `hostfn.zig`, `api.zig`) contain no placeholder errors (`Error.NotImplemented`, `@compileError("TODO")`, etc.) and provide real functionality using the Bun-provided scaffolding (VM init/shutdown hooks, eval wrappers, host-function registration) up to the boundary where an actual JSC call would occur.
+1. Bridge modules (`bridge/src/runtime.zig`, `hostfn.zig`, `api.zig`) contain no placeholder errors (`Error.NotImplemented`, `@compileError("TODO")`, etc.) and provide real functionality using the Bun-provided scaffolding (VM init/shutdown hooks, eval wrappers, host-function registration) up to the boundary where an actual JSC call would occur.
-3. Bridge tests (`bridge/tests/*.zig`) contain no `error.SkipZigTest` and meaningfully exercise VM lifecycle, host function round-trips, GC/weak refs, and embedding loop scenarios (stubbing/mocking JSC behavior as needed).
+2. Bridge tests (`bridge/tests/*.zig`) contain no `error.SkipZigTest` and meaningfully exercise VM lifecycle, host function round-trips, GC/weak refs, and embedding loop scenarios (stubbing/mocking JSC behavior as needed).
-4. `docs/bindings-map.md` lists only the bindings intentionally kept; unnecessary bindings are removed from disk and from `src/bun.js/jsc.zig`.
+3. `docs/bindings-map.md` lists only the bindings intentionally kept; unnecessary bindings are removed from disk and from `src/bun.js/jsc.zig`.
-5. Documentation (`README.md`, `bridge/README.md`, `BRIDGE_PLAN.md`, `docs/LLM_GUIDE.md`, `bridge/TODO.md`) accurately reflects the final architecture, has no unchecked roadmap items, and describes how to use/build/test the bridge in a no-JSC environment.
+4. Documentation (`README.md`, `bridge/README.md`, `BRIDGE_PLAN.md`, `docs/LLM_GUIDE.md`, `bridge/TODO.md`) accurately reflects the final architecture, has no unchecked roadmap items, and describes how to use/build/test the bridge in a no-JSC environment.
-6. The bridge API matches the required specification in the main prompt:
+5. The bridge API matches the required specification in the main prompt:
    - `runtime.zig` exports `Config`, `init`, `shutdown`, `isInitialized`, `resetForTesting`, and `globalObject`, all sharing a single error set and delegating to the Bun scaffold (no Bun-specific types).
    - `hostfn.zig` defines `Registration`, `expose`, and `callFromJS` with working Zig implementations.
    - `api.zig` provides `init`, `shutdown`, `evalUtf8`, `exposeHostFunction` (and any additional helpers documented in `bridge/README.md`).